Predicting the Steelers’ 2022 53-man roster: Post-Preseason Week 2

 Changes: None

 Analysis: I could see the team possibly keeping a fourth tight end in Kevin Rader, and considering Heyward could fall under several categories on this prediction it could be feasible.
-As for now, I’ll still to these three.
+Nonetheless, I’ll stick to these three.

-Analysis: As of now I have Haeg beating out Chaz Green, but this is an area, primarily offensive tackle, where I could see the team making a move after cuts have been made.
-Otherwise, the interior of the line is constructed.
+Analysis: I still have Haeg beating out Chaz Green, but this is an area, primarily offensive tackle, where I could see the team making a move after cuts have been made.
+News broke of Leglue getting released, so I am just going with 8 offensive linemen to start the season.
+This could change after players move to IR.

 Total Offense: 25